COVID-19: Summary of Financial Support – last updated 1 July 2022

 Guidance for employees, employers and businesses

 Government guidance on healthcare advice for employers and support for businesses can be found here on the GOV.UK website.

-We do appreciate that the range and breadth of the financial support on offer is fast moving and can be confusing.
+Financial support is decreasing as restrictions related to the COVID-19 pandemic ease.
 We continue to encourage you to contact us if you need support or would like a query or question answered.
-Our phone numbers and email addresses remain as they were.
-We are open for business and happy to help.
+We are here and happy to help.